ColinLeverger/eigenfaces-matlab/README.md

 ## How to use this project?

 All the functions & usages are well documented in code.
-If you want to have a quick overview of functionalities:
+If you want to have a quick overview of functionalities, read below.

 ### Getting started